2nd-sarc-barinet-aerospace-competition/sarc_environment/README.md

 ```
 roslaunch sarc.launch
 ```
-* Otherwise, if you do have MRS, you can simply do in terminal
+* Otherwise, if you do have MRS, go to the folder start and running start.sh, using in the terminal
 ```
-roslaunch sarc_environment sarc.launch
+./start.sh
 ```

 ### Will be added soon, STAY TUNED